ALMA Lensing Cluster Survey: $HST$ and $Spitzer$ Photometry of 33 Lensed Fields Built with CHArGE: Introduction

 The complete dust obscuration of UV-optical emission, makes the detection and identification of these objects a significant challenge, even when sufficient MIR and FIR coverage are available.
-The brightest, most massive optically dark sources can be detected by \textit{Spitzer}/IRAC, however poor resolution can result in blending and erroneous assignment of flux density if nearby objects are present (e.g. see works by \citealt{sun21,shu22}).
-The obscuration of the UV - optical continuum emission in ``\textit{HST} - dark'' sources makes it impossible to directly compute the stellar mass, and derive metallicity from the optical lines.
-It also renders any photometric redshift technique unfeasible, with the spectral line scan remaining as the only option to reliably secure redshifts.
 As a result the only reliable way to observe such objects are blind field studies with ALMA or the NOrthern Extended Millimeter Array (NOEMA).
 ALMA in particular, has been the primary tool driving the discovery of new faint sub-mm galaxies, ($S_{\rm 1.2 mm} \sim 0.02 -1$ mJy), which are substantially fainter compared to the traditionally observed sub-mm galaxies (SMGs) (see e.g. \citealt{hatsukade13,hatsukade16,ono14,carniani15,oteo16,fujimoto16,aravena16,dunlop17,gonzalezlopez17,franco18,sun22}.
-Despite such depths, the origin of the cosmic infrared background (CIB), and therefore the majority of SFRD still remains hidden, with the significant discrepancy between the faint-end of mm number counts.
-Over the last few years, ALMA observations of faint 1.2 mm sources have been able to derive ALMA mm counts down to depths of $\sim 0.02$ mJy \citep{carniani15,fujimoto16,hatsukade16,aravena16}, and even further down to $0.013$ mJy, in the Hubble Frontier Fields \citep{munoz18}.
-All of these studies have managed to roughly account, and discretize, between 15 -- 50 \% of total CIB contribution.
+Over the last few years, ALMA observations of faint 1.2 mm sources have been able to derive ALMA mm counts down to depths of $\sim 0.02$ mJy \citep{carniani15,fujimoto16,hatsukade16,aravena16}, however, despite such depths, the origin of the cosmic infrared background (CIB), and therefore the majority of SFRD still remains hidden.
 It has quickly become apparent that deeper ALMA observations are absolutely imperative in order to separate and resolve the remained of the CIB into discrete sources, in order to study their individual properties.
 The most efficient way to complete this puzzle is to observe a sufficiently large number of lensing clusters using ALMA.